andranikarakelyan/js-utilities/README.md

 // Attach to an input event
 inputElement.addEventListener('input', e => handleInput(e.target.value));

+// Multiple rapid calls reset the timer each time handleInput('a'); // Starts the timer handleInput('ab'); // Cancels previous timer, starts a new one handleInput('abc'); // Cancels previous timer, starts a new one
+// After 300ms of no calls, the function executes with 'abc'

 // With proper TypeScript typing const calculateLayout = debounce((width: number, height: number): string => {